aylei/aliyun-exporter/README.md

 ## Contribute

-Feel free to open issues and pull requests.
-Besides, I am a golang and java programmer, this project is a practice for python.
-Let me know if you have any advice for my code style or logic.
-Any feedback will be highly appreciated!
+Feel free to open issues and pull requests, any feedback will be highly appreciated!

+Please check the [`help wanted`](https://github.com/aylei/aliyun-exporter/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) label to find issues that are good for getting started.

 # 中文